 Dr. Candyce Martin is a servant-leader with a lifelong commitment to community service, humanitarian advocacy, and strategic communications.
 She graduated at 16 years old and enlisted in the United States Marine Corps at 17, building an early foundation of discipline and leadership.
 Dr. Martin was also part of the production team for Sesame Street, contributing to one of the world’s most influential educational media platforms.

-He also serves as Senior Executive Secretary of Sovereign Capital Advisers, a Delaware-registered investment adviser, where he supports strategic operations, technology integration, and organizational governance.
+He also serves as Executive Secretary of Sovereign Capital Advisers, a Delaware-registered investment adviser, where he supports strategic operations, technology integration, and organizational governance.
 An AWS Certified Cloud Practitioner and modern app developer, Martin builds scalable, community-centered solutions with both national and global reach.

 Honoring the Legacy.
 Celebrating the Journey.